 - Our Strategic Priorities

-PHCD adopted a five-year strategic plan for 2012-2017 that consists of the following strategic priorities:
+In 2021, PHCD amended its five-year strategic plan for 2019-2024 to reflect the following strategic priorities:

 Collaboration and Partnerships